 Noble Wilde Crossed Shoulder Hug or Poncho

-Versatile cape with unique crossover at front, designed to provide ultimate comfort and maximum freedom (a personal favourite!).
 This very special design simply slips over your head - the perfect garment for popping over a long shirt or t-shirt, or over a simple dress.
+Great to take with you on a cooler evening, or simply to add some elegance to your outfit.
 Add warmth and style with this gorgeous and versatile piece.

 Once you've invested in a possum/merino mix item we promise that you will be back for more... the special mix of fibres is just so lightweight, yet extremely warm, cosy and easy-care (absolutely no bobbling - unlike cashmere for example) and looks like new even after a whole season of wear.

 53% Merino, 40% Possum Fur, 7% silk (see information below on environmental/sustainable issues regarding eco-friendly possum fur.)